-Any weakness in the global economy, and in particular in the United States, Europe and China, and in the automotive industry, may negatively impact NTIC's business, operating results and financial condition.
+Any weakness in the global economy, and in particular in the United States, Europe, India and China, and in the automotive industry, may negatively impact NTIC's business, operating results, and financial condition.

-The U.S. and world economies may suffer from uncertainty, volatility, disruption and other adverse conditions, and those conditions may adversely impact the business community and the financial markets.
-Adverse economic and financial market conditions may negatively affect NTIC's customers and its markets, and thus negatively impact its business and operating results.
-For example, weak market conditions could extend the length of NTIC's sales cycle and cause potential customers to delay, defer or decline to make purchases of NTIC's products and services due to uncertainties surrounding the future performance of their businesses, limitations on their capital expenditures due to internal budget constraints, the inability to obtain financing in the capital markets, and the adverse effects of the economy on their business and financial condition.
-As a result, if economic and financial market conditions continue to be weak or even deteriorate, then NTIC's business, financial condition and operating results, including its ability to grow and expand its business and operations, could be materially and adversely affected.
+The U.S. and world economies may suffer from uncertainty, volatility, disruption, and other adverse conditions, such as the impact of the COVID-19 pandemic, and those conditions have adversely impacted and may continue to adversely impact the business community and the financial markets.
+Adverse economic and financial market conditions may negatively affect NTIC's customers and its markets, thereby negatively impacting its business and operating results.
+For example, weak market conditions could extend the length of NTIC's sales cycle and cause potential customers to delay, defer, or decline to make purchases of NTIC's products and services due to uncertainties surrounding the future performance of their businesses, limitations on their capital expenditures due to internal budget constraints, the inability to obtain financing in the capital markets, and the adverse effects of the economy on their business and financial condition.
+As a result, if economic and financial market conditions weaken or deteriorate, then NTIC's business, financial condition, and operating results, including its ability to grow and expand its business and operations, could be materially and adversely affected.

-NTIC's operating results are especially dependent upon the economic health of the economies in the United States, Europe and China.
-Since a significant portion of NTIC's ZERUST[®] rust and corrosion inhibiting products and services are sold to customers in the automotive industry, adverse economic conditions affecting the automotive industry, in particular, may result in another adverse effect on NTIC's net sales and its other operating results.
-Accordingly, any weakness in the global economy, and in particular in the United States, Europe and China, and in the automotive industry, may negatively impact NTIC's business, operating results and financial condition.
+NTIC's operating results are especially dependent upon the economic health of the economies in the United States, Europe, India and China.
+Since a significant portion of NTIC's ZERUST[®] rust and corrosion inhibiting products and services are sold to customers in the automotive industry, adverse economic conditions affecting the automotive industry, in particular, may result in an adverse effect on NTIC's net sales and its other operating results.
+Accordingly, any weakness in the global economy, particularly the United States, Europe, India and China, and in the automotive industry, have negatively impacted and may continue to negatively impact NTIC's business, operating results, and financial condition.